serokell/tzbot/docs/development.md

     * Open up the Slack client and log into the workspace you created in step 1.
     * Right click on a channel name and select
       "Open channel details" > "Integrations" > "Add apps" > "tzbot"
+1. To allow users to DM the bot, go `https://api.slack.com/apps/(app_id)` -> `App Home` and set two flags around `Message Tabs` section: one to the right of it and one more below.
 1. Run the bot with `make run` (or `cabal run tzbot-exe` / `stack run`).

  [time-zones-offsets]: https://spin.atomicobject.com/2016/07/06/time-zones-offsets/